 The danger of missing papers

-One buyer moved into a house only to find the wiring faulty and unsafe.
-With no compliance certificate, the repair costs fell on their shoulders.
-Certificates aren't just bureaucracy; they protect you from inheriting problems the seller knew about.
-Among the legal requirements when purchasing a property, they are the first line of defence.
-Don't skip them.
+One buyer moved in only to find the wiring faulty and unsafe.
+With no compliance certificate in place, the repair bill fell on them.
+Certificates aren't red tape; they protect you from inheriting problems the seller already knew about.
+Among the legal requirements of any purchase, they're the first line of defence, so don't skip them.

 A South African conveyancer reviewing a property title deed and servitude register at a professional desk, neat legal office with organised folders, warm afternoon light